 When in doubt, test it on your phone, work, AND home computers and see if you think your site is fast.

 Getting potential patients to your website is important, but the key to a great website is focusing on what happens when they arrive.
 Think of your website like your practice – would you succeed if you spent all your time marketing for people to come in, but once they arrived there was no receptionist, no clear instructions, and everything just seemed unorganized?
 No. You spend most of your time focusing on what happens when a patient is inside, right?
-If you want to keep visitors on your website, the same principle applies to your website.
+If you want to keep visitors on your website, the same principle applies.